fermat-strings picoMini by redpwn Solution

 A format string vulnerability arises when user-controlled input is passed as the format string to printf, sprintf, or similar functions.
 Instead of safe code like printf("%s", user_input), the vulnerable code calls printf(user_input) directly.
 This lets the attacker control what printf interprets as format specifiers.

 %p causes printf to read a pointer-sized value from the stack and print it as a hex address.
 By sending many %p specifiers, you can dump the entire printf argument list - which corresponds to consecutive stack words.
-This leaks stack data including saved return addresses, canary values, and libc pointers.
+This leaks stack data including saved return addresses and libc pointers left by the loader.

 Direct parameter access (%N$p) lets you read the Nth argument directly without iterating: %7$p reads the 7th stack word.
-This is useful for targeting a specific known offset, such as the stack canary position.
+This is useful for targeting a specific known offset, such as a libc pointer left on the stack by the program loader.

 bash